 In the United States, the incidence of leptospirosis is relatively low; most cases are reported from the southern and Pacific coastal states.
 Hawaii consistently reports the most cases of any state, though this may be partly because leptospirosis ceased to be a notifiable disease nationally in 1995 but remains notifiable in Hawaii.
 A leptospirosis outbreak was also reported among adventure race participants in Florida .

 In the tropics, endemic leptospirosis is mainly a disease of poverty (including low education, poor housing, absence of sanitation, and poor income) .
 It is acquired through occupational exposure (subsistence farming) and living in rodent-infested, flood-prone urban slums .
 Large outbreaks affecting thousands of people and leading to hundreds of deaths are common occurrences.
-These are often associated with increased rainfall [7,8] or flooding, such as the epidemics in Guyana and Queensland, Australia , both of which presumably increased the risk of exposure to contaminated water.
+These are often associated with increased rainfall or flooding, which presumably increased the risk of exposure to contaminated water [7-11].
 In Thailand between 1995 and 2005, there was a particularly large sustained outbreak caused by the spread of a single ecologically successful pathogenic clone .

 ●Occupational exposure – Farmers, ranchers, abattoir workers, trappers, veterinarians, loggers, sewer workers, rice farmers, pet traders, military personnel, laboratory workers

 ●Recreational activities – Freshwater swimming, canoeing, kayaking, trail biking

 ●Household exposure – Pet dogs, domesticated livestock, rainwater catchment systems, infestation by infected rodents

 ●Other – Walking barefoot through surface water, skin lesions, contact with wild rodents, accidental laboratory exposure